CitrineInformatics/jpif/README.md

 It is possible to build a jar for this package using `mvn clean install`.

 An uber jar containing all of the dependencies can be created using `mvn clean install -Pvalidator`.
-This jar can in turn be executed using `java -jar jpif-validator.jar path/to/pif [max records to validate]` in order to validate the content of a file that contains PIF records.
+This jar can in turn be executed using `java -jar target/jpif-validator.jar path/to/pif [max records to validate]` in order to validate the content of a file that contains PIF records.

 An uber jar containing all of the dependencies can be created using `mvn clean install -Pparser`.
-This jar can in turn be executed using `java -jar jpif-parser.jar path/to/pif` in order to read the content of a PIF file, convert to a rigid schema, and print to standard out.
+This jar can in turn be executed using `java -jar target/jpif-parser.jar path/to/pif` in order to read the content of a PIF file, convert to a rigid schema, and print to standard out.